-Default Value: No default value Valid Value: Comma-separated list of host:port Changes Take Effect: Immediately gli-tls-cert
+Default Value: No default value Valid Value: Comma separated list in <host: port> format Changes Take Effect: Immediately gli-tls-cert

 Specifies the list of clients that are allowed to connect to the server in a comma-separated format where each client is composed of the host name and port number.
 If no value is present, then any client may connect.
-Otherwise an exact match (through DNS or BIND) is required.
-You can use the port number (asterisk) to match any port.
+Otherwise, an exact match (through DNS or BIND) is required.
+You can use the port number \ (asterisk) to match any port.